kuiperzone/PupNet-HelloWorld/README.md

     pupnet -k setup

-To test the specifying a custom flag:
+To test specifying a custom flag:

     pupnet -k appimage --property DefineConstants=CUSTOM_FLAG

-In this case, the Hello World program will output the following when built, installed and run:
+This builds the program with the `#CUSTOM_FLAG` predefined macro.
+In this case, the Hello World program will output the following when built, installed and ran:

     CUSTOM_FLAG defined OK
     pupnet was called with: --property DefineConstants=CUSTOM_FLAG;

-The application runs in the terminal so, with AppImage, run the program from the command-line rather than double-clicking from a file manager to see the output.
+The application runs in the terminal, so run the program from the command-line rather than double-clicking from a file manager to see the output.

 See the [PupNet Deploy Project](https://github.com/kuiperzone/PupNet-Deploy) for complete instructions and information.